SaltwaterC/aws2js/README.md

 > npm install aws2js

-The installation depends on [npm](https://github.com/isaacs/npm).
-You need to have npm in PATH. npm is invoked by the `tools/install.js` script.

-By default, the module installs as dependencies the [libxml-to-js](https://github.com/SaltwaterC/libxml-to-js) and the [mime-magic](https://github.com/SaltwaterC/mime-magic) libraries.
-Under Windows, it installs by default with [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js) and mime-magic.

-Basically, under Windows the default installation is the equivalent of:

-> npm install aws2js --xml2js true

-If you want to install the library without binary dependencies, you can issue this npm command:

-> npm install aws2js --xml2js true --mime true

-This installs the library with xml2js and [mime](https://github.com/broofa/node-mime) as dependencies.
+The installation depends on [npm](https://github.com/isaacs/npm) 1.1.x+ as it uses the optionalDependencies feature which means that node.js v0.4.x isn't supported.
+Technically, it still works, but you need to manually install an XML parser and a MIME library that aws2js can use.

+Since v0.8 all the dependencies are installed (if possible), then the library uses its feature detection to try its best.
+Picking your favorite isn't possible, unless you actually uninstall the modules you don't want the library to use.
+I had it implemented in v0.7.
+It was a maintenance nightmare.

+The optional dependencies are:

+ * libxml-to-js, xml2js - for XML parsing
+ * mime-magic, mime - for automatically setting the Content-Type for S3 uploads, if the header is missing

+aws2js prefers libxml-to-js and mime-magic for various reasons.
+Under Windows, the libxml-to-js installation should fail, therefore it uses xml2js.
 Please notice that the mime library detects the MIME type by doing a file extension lookup, while mime-magic does it the proper way by wrapping the functionality of libmagic.
 You have been warned.

-The '--xml2js true' and '--mime true' are boolean flags, therefore you may use them in any combination, if applicable.

-In order to use these flags when this package is referenced from a package.json file, the recommendations are:

- * edit the ~/.npmrc file, add these values xml2js = true and / or mime = true
- * define the appropriate environment variables: npm_config_xml2js=true and / or npm_config_mime=true

-The above methods are equivalent.
-You need to pick just one.

-The library installations under root is problematic due to how npm handles [installations under root](https://npmjs.org/doc/scripts.html#USER). npm chokes on running `node tools/install.js`, therefore you need to invoke the installation command with:

-> npm install aws2js --unsafe-perm

 ## Project and Design goals